Singularities of character varieties: Dimension estimates of singular loci

 If $P$ is a maximal parabolic, then the semi-simple rank of $L$ is $\rk G-1$, and so $\dim Z_L=1$.
 If $\dim U\ge 5$, then the desired inequality holds.
 This is true whenever $\rk G\ge 5$.
 Now we consider the cases $\rk G\le 4$.
 Note that $D_2=A_1\times A_1$ and $D_3=A_3$ are excluded.

 \begin{itemize} \item Type $A_2$, $A_3$ and $A_4$.
-For type $A_l$, $\dim U$ attains the smallest possible value $\rk G=l$ when $L$ is or type $A_{l-1}$.
+For type $A_l$, $\dim U$ attains the smallest possible value $\rk G=l$ when $L$ is of type $A_{l-1}$.
 The above arguments give $\codim\Rep_z(\Pi,G,(P))\ge 2$ if $l=3$ or $4$.
 If $G=\GL_3$ and $z=1$, it is a result of Simpson that the locus of reducible representations has codimension at least two (see \cite[Proposition 11.3]{Si}).
 This implies the results for $\SL_3$ and the identity component of $\Rep(\Pi,\PGL_3)$.
-The variety $\Rep_z(\Pi,\SL_3)$ with $z\ne1$ and the nonidentity connected components of $\Rep(\Pi,\PGL_3)$ consist entirely of irreducible representations. \item Type $B_4$ and $C_4$.
+The variety $\Rep_z(\Pi,\SL_3)$ with $z\ne1$ and the nonidentity connected components of $\Rep(\Pi,\PGL_3)$ consist entirely of irreducible representations.
+This is because any $z\ne 1$ is generic for $\SL_3$, meaning that $\det(z|V)\ne1$ for any proper nonzero vector subspace $V\subset\mathbb{C}^3$, which prohibits the existence of subrepresentations; in addition, elements of $\Rep(\Pi,\PGL_3)$ lift to elements of $\Rep_z(\Pi,\SL_3)$ for some $z$, and the assertion for $\PGL_3$ follows. \item Type $B_4$ and $C_4$.
 There are 16 positive roots.
 There are four different Dynkin diagrams for $L$ (note that $P$ is maximal), and the number of their positive roots are 9, 5, 4, 6 respectively.
 We have $\dim U\ge 7$. \item Type $D_4$.
 There are 12 positive roots.
 There are two different Dynkin diagrams for $L$, and the number of their positive roots are 6 and 3 respectively.
 We have $\dim U\ge 6$. \item Type $F_4$.
 There are 24 positive roots.
 There are three different Dynkin diagrams for $L$, and the number of their positive roots are 9, 9, 4 respectively.
 We have $\dim U\ge 15$. \item Type $B_3$ and $C_3$.
 There are 9 positive roots.
 There are three different Dynkin diagrams for $L$, and the number of their positive roots are 4, 2, 3 respectively.
 We have $\dim U\ge 5$. \item Type $G_2$.
 There are 6 positive roots, and $L$ is of type $A_1$.
 We have $\dim U\ge 5$. \item Type $B_2=C_2$.
 There are 4 positive roots, and $L$ is of type $A_1$.
 We have $\dim U\ge 3$. \end{itemize} The proposition is proved. \end{proof} \begin{Rem} Simpson has also shown that $\codim\Rep(\Pi,G,(P))\ge 1$ for $G=\GL_2$ (see \cite[Proposition 11.3]{Si}). \end{Rem} \begin{Prop} Let $G$ be an almost simple algebraic group of type $C_2$, let $z\in Z_G$, and suppose that $g=2$.
 Then, the complement of the smooth locus of $\Rep_z(\Pi,G)$ has codimension at least four. \end{Prop} \begin{proof} Now the locus of irreducible representations $\Rep^{\heartsuit}_z(\Pi,G)$ is not large enough.
 The proofs of Corollary \ref{Cor-st-irr} and Proposition \ref{Prop-dim-RepGamma} show that $\Rep_z(\Pi,G)$ is smooth at $\rho$ whenever $(G_\rho)^{\circ}=Z_G^{\circ}=\{1\}$; i.e., the stabiliser of $G$ is finite.
 Let us denote the open subset of the smooth points of $\Rep_z(\Pi,G)$ by $\Rep_{z,0}$.
 We will show that the complement of $\Rep_{z,0}$ has codimension at least four.
 Now $\Rep^{\spadesuit}_z(\Pi,G)$ is covered by the $G$-invariant closed subsets $\Rep_z(\Pi,G,(P))$, where $P$ is a proper parabolic subgroup of $G$.
 The subset of $\Rep_z(\Pi,G,(P))$ consisting of closed orbits has codimension strictly larger than the codimension of $\Ch_z(\Pi,L)$ in $\Ch_z(\Pi,G)$, since the dimensions of these orbits are strictly smaller than $\dim G$.
 By Corollary \ref{Cor-red-4}, we see that $\codim\Ch_z(\Pi,L)$ is at least four.